wouterdom/Sofisk-Tax-Simulator/CALCULATION_DOCUMENTATION.md

 ### Data Flow
 1. User inputs data in declaration sections
 2. Section totals are calculated automatically
-3. Code 1430 is calculated: Section 1 total - Code 1420
+3. ResterendResultaat is calculated: ResultaatVanHetBelastbareTijdperkTotal - BestanddelenVhResultaatAftrekbeperking
-4. Code 1440 is calculated: Code 1430 - Section 4 total
+4. GrondslagVoorBerekeningKorf is calculated: ResterendResultaat - AftrekkenVanDeResterendeWinstTotal
-5. Korfbeperking is applied to section 6 deductions using Code 1440
+5. Korfbeperking is applied to AftrekkenResterendeWinstKorfbeperkingTotal using GrondslagVoorBerekeningKorf
-6. Code 1460 is calculated: Code 1440 - Limited Section 6 total + Code 1420
+6. BelastbareWinstGewoonTarief is calculated: GrondslagVoorBerekeningKorf - LimitedAftrekkenResterendeWinstKorfbeperkingTotal + BestanddelenVhResultaatAftrekbeperking
 7. Tax rates are applied based on eligibility (20% reduced rate for first €100,000 if applicable)
 8. Saldo 1 is calculated: Main tax calculation (reduced rate + standard rate)
 9. Voorheffingen are deducted (with Code 1830 limited to Saldo 1)